 \subsection{Additional baselines}

-In this section, we report the results of traditional maximum likelihood classification methods with fixed pose (e.g. cryoSPARC 3D classification~\cite{punjani2017cryosparc}) on our new Sim2Struct dataset.
-Quantitative results can be found in Table~\ref{tab:3dclass}.
-As with the cryoSPARC results reported in our paper (originally from CryoBench~\cite{jeon2024cryobench}, see Table~\ref{tab:tab_per-img_snr001}), we confirm that cryoSPARC’s 3D classification method struggles with compositional heterogeneity and especially the extreme compositional heterogeneity considered in our paper.
-In particular, the results on the 100 structure subset of Sim2Struct mirror that of Tomotwin-100.
-At even more extreme levels of heterogeneity (>100 classes), we find that cryoSPARC 3D classification throws an error.
+In this section, we report the results of traditional maximum likelihood classification methods with fixed pose (e.g. cryoSPARC 3D classification~\cite{punjani2017cryosparc}) on our new \texttt{\dataset/} dataset.
+As with the cryoSPARC results reported in our paper (originally from CryoBench~\cite{jeon2024cryobench}, see Table~\ref{tab:tab_per-img_snr001}), we confirm that cryoSPARC’s 3D classification method struggles with compositional heterogeneity and especially the extreme compositional heterogeneity considered in our paper (Table~\ref{tab:3dclass}).
+In particular, the results on the 100 structure subset of \texttt{\dataset/} mirror that of \texttt{Tomotwin-100}.
+At even more extreme levels of heterogeneity ($>$100 classes), we find that cryoSPARC 3D classification throws an error.